 Dan received his Juris Doctor from Fordham University School of Law in 1996 and his undergraduate degree from Cornell University in 1993.
-He is admitted to practice before the courts of the State of New York, the United States District Court for the Southern and Eastern Districts of New York, and the United States Court of Appeals for the Second Circuit, and the United States Supreme Court.
+He is admitted to practice before the courts of the State of New York, the United States District Court for the Southern and Eastern Districts of New York, the United States Court of Appeals for the Second Circuit, and the United States Supreme Court.

-Dan is an active member of several bar associations, including the New York State Bar Association (NYSBA), the New York State Trial Lawyers Association (NYSTLA), the Westchester County Bar Association, and the Justice Brandeis Law Society (JBLS).
-He is an officer (treasurer) of the NYSBA’s Trial Lawyers Section, serves as chair of its Lawyers Professional Liability and Ethics Committee, and was the recipient of its 2015 Exceptional Contributions Award.
-He is a member of JBLS’s Executive Committee and serves on the advisory board of The Sharing Shelf, an organization that collects and distributes clothing and school supplies to children in Westchester County, New York.
+Dan is an active member of several bar associations, including the New York State Bar Association (NYSBA), the New York State Trial Lawyers Association, the Westchester County Bar Association, and the Justice Brandeis Law Society (JBLS).
+He is an officer (vice-chair) of the NYSBA’s Trial Lawyers Section, serves as chair of its Lawyers Professional Liability and Ethics Committee, and was the recipient of its 2015 Exceptional Contributions Award.
+Dan is a member of JBLS’s Executive Committee.

-Outside of the office, Dan resides with his wife and two children in southern Westchester.
+Outside of the office, Dan resides with his wife and two children in southern Westchester, New York.
 He is an avid golfer and roots for the Giants, Mets and Knicks.